jeremiasz-goti/blenderrap/README.md

-# blenderrap
+# About
-blender rap wp theme
+Custom wordpress theme for hip hop portal